 - Do all your in-text citations have a corresponding reference in the list of references at the end of your work?

-Save all your research
+7. Save your research

 Save your research, including notes, photocopies, PDFs and printouts, until your work has been assessed.